vscode-neovim/vscode-neovim/README.md

 ## Important

 * Visual modes are not producing real vscode selections (few versions had this feature previously, but it was implemented through ugly & hacky workarounds).
 Any vscode commands expecting selection won't work.
-But don't worry, you can workaround it by calling `call VSCodeNotifyRange("some-vscode-command", line1, line2, 0)` from your vim/custom mapping.
-Likely you won't needed it all because code commenting/formatting/indenting for visual modes already works out of the box.
-Also invoking command palette in visual mode through default hotkey (`f1`/`ctrl/cmd+shift+p`) will produce real vscode selection too.
+To round the corners, invoking VSCode command picker through the default hotkeys (`f1`/`ctrl/cmd+shift+p`) from visual mode converts vim selection to real vscode selection.
+Also commenting/indenting/formatting works out of the box too.
+If you're using some custom mapping for calling vscode commands and depends on real vscode selection, you can use `VSCodeNotifyRange`/`VSCodeNotifyRangePos` (the first one linewise, the latter characterwise) functions which will convert visual mode selection to vscode selection before calling the command.
+See [this for example](https://github.com/asvetliakov/vscode-neovim/blob/e61832119988bb1e73b81df72956878819426ce2/vim/vscode-code-actions.vim#L42-L54) and [mapping](https://github.com/asvetliakov/vscode-neovim/blob/e61832119988bb1e73b81df72956878819426ce2/vim/vscode-code-actions.vim#L98)
 * The extenison for now works best if ```editor.scrollBeyondLastLine``` is disabled.
 * When you type some commands they may be substituted for the another, like ```:write``` will be replaced by ```:Write```.
 This is normal.
 * File/tab/window management (```:w```/```q```/etc...) commands are substituted and mapped to vscode actions.
 If you're using some custom commands/custom mappings to them, you might need to rebind them to call vscode actions instead.
 See reference links below for examples if you want to use custom keybindngs/commands. **DO NOT** use vim ```:w```, etc... in scripts/keybindings, they won't work.
-* It's good idea to backup and move your init.vim file and start with new one until #25 is done
 * It's better to use spaces instead of tabs for file indent. `<C-v>` is broken for tab indents

 ## VSCode specific features and differences

 * O, o keys mapped to vscode ```editor.action.insertLineBefore/insertLineAfter``` command thus dont support count prefix
 * =, == are mapped to ```editor.action.formatSelection```
 * It's possible to call vscode commands from neovim.
-See ```VSCodeCall/VSCodeNotify``` vim functions in ```vscode-neovim.vim``` file. ```VSCodeCall``` is blocking request, while ```VSCodeNotify``` is not
+See ```VSCodeCall/VSCodeNotify``` vim functions in ```vscode-neovim.vim``` file. ```VSCodeCall``` is blocking request, while ```VSCodeNotify``` is not (see below)
 * Scrolling is done by VSCode side. ```<C-d>/<C-u>/etc...``` are slighly different
 * File management commands such as ```e``` / ```w``` / ```q``` etc are mapped to corresponding vscode commands and behavior may be different (see below)
 * ```gf```/```gd```/```<C-]``` are mapped to ```editor.action.revealDefinition``` (Shortcut ```F12```). also ```<C-]>``` works in vim helps files